Kiwoito Africa Safaris

 Altitude gained: 1238m

-As you depart early the semi-desert zone from the Third Cave early in the morning and begin your trek into the Alpine Desert terrain for the remainder of your ascent.
-Today’s hike will take you just below the Kibo crater wall to the Kibo Huts.
-At this point, you will merge with the Marangu Route, which you will use to hike to the summit.
-You will prepare your clothing and equipment (replace batteries for headlamp and camera) before you go to bed by 7 PM and try to catch a few hours of rest before your summit attempt.
+Leaving the semi-desert zone of the Third Cave early in the morning, you will continue your ascent into the Alpine Desert terrain.
+The hike today will take you just below the Kibo crater wall to the Kibo Huts.
+Continue on the Marangu Route to reach the summit.
+You will prepare your clothing and equipment (replace batteries in your headlamp and camera) before going to bed at 7 p.m. and try to get a few hours of sleep before your summit attempt.

 DAY 5: KIBO HUTS – SUMMIT: 4KM /2.5 MI UP | 5-7HRS | – HOROMBO HUTS: 15.75KM /9.8MI DOWN | 5-6HRS | GLACIERS, SNOW CAPPED SUMMIT